Is PLA Safe & Non-Toxic? - FOW Mould

 During the processing of traditional plastics, especially at high temperatures, some plastics may release harmful gases or volatile organic compounds (VOCs), posing a threat to the health of operators.

-In contrast, PLA, being a bioplastic derived from natural resources through fermentation, does not release harmful substances during its processing, offering higher safety.
+In contrast, PLA, being a bioplastic derived from natural resources through fermentation, does not release harmful substances or significant fumes during its processing, offering higher safety.

 The melting point of PLA is lower than many traditional petroleum-based plastics, meaning that less heating energy is required during the PLA injection molding process, thereby reducing carbon emissions during production.